sbanjara/cs425-project2/README.md

    To run this project, you'll need MySQL, Java (particularly Java 8), Apache Tomcat Server, and Netbeans.
 If you don't have these tools, you can install them as described here (https://github.com/sbanjara/RequiredTools-Installation).
 Once you have all these required tools, you can clone this repository by running this command,
    ##
                      git clone https://github.com/sbanjara/cs425-project2
+   ##
-   Once this project is cloned in your workstation, you can open  in the Netbeans and run.
+   Once this project is cloned in your workstation, you can open and run it in the Netbeans.